ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-1% Allicin is our formulary-preferred form of Garlic, ranked T1 with S2 bioavailability.
-It outperforms standardized_extract based on peer-reviewed absorption research.
+Not sure which to buy?
+1% Allicin is our top-ranked form of Garlic, and it outperforms standardized_extract based on peer-reviewed absorption research.

 1% Allicin